Recoskie/core/README.md

 -----------------------------------------------------------------------------------------------
 Except:

-DREX, but DREX never even shipped to any systems so there is no software that used DREX.
+DREX, but DREX never even shipped to any systems, so there is no software that used DREX.

 This disassembler can take apart Microsoft binary programs, and Linux binaries.
 -----------------------------------------------------------------------------------------------